🔧 Install & Update

 docker compose restart

-If you don’t have a domain name or are using a private IP address, you can create a self-signed certificate for IP-based access:
+However, if you don’t have a domain name or are using a private IP address, you can create a self-signed certificate for IP-based access, expand the details below:

 mkdir -p /etc/nginx/ssl